 Giant pandas given the name based on their exceptionally massive girth as compared to other bears.
 Panda possesses a characteristic white and black hue which provides a camouflaging feature under its natural habitat.

 As a stellar attracted animal species, pandas have amazingly exciting specifics that make it the most magnificent treasured animal of all times.
-We will explore the top 31 interesting facts about pandas in this article.
+We will explore the top 31 fun facts about pandas in this article.

 Table of Contents

-- Interesting Facts About Pandas
+- 31 Fun Facts About Pandas

 - 1. Massive Panda Size